echancrure/PTC-Solver/doc/ptc_readme.txt

-Apart from this file, ptc_readme.txt, the main source of information on the PTC Solver is its user manual given in the file ptc_user_manual.pdf and its document page at
+Apart from this file, ptc_readme.txt, the main source of information on the PTC Solver is its user manual given in the file ptc_user_manual.pdf and the document page at

 https://docs.google.com/document/d/121YIr-f-EwJ7aLwtxQoahjZ2XtOTJK6sdLUz0-SA2ig/edit?usp=sharing

-The author and contact person for the PTC solver is Christophe Meudec echancrure@gmail.com
+The author and contact person for the PTC solver is
+Dr Christophe Meudec echancrure@gmail.com

 2. WHAT'S NEW IN THIS RELEASE
 ===========================================================
+Version 2.0 is a major update.
+The PTC Solver internal constraints over integers and reals have been ported to the more powerful ECLiPSe IC library.

 Version 1.7 is a port update.
 The PTC Solver is now compatible with Eclipse 7.0.
 Labeling of rationals is more thorough.